← Back to guides

 Guide

-How to make a to-do list that works for ADHD
+How to make a to-do list that works in real life

-Traditional to-do lists fail for ADHD minds because they ignore energy levels, create overwhelm, and demand rigid structure.
-Learn how to create lists that actually work with your neurodivergent brain.
+Traditional to-do lists often fail because they ignore energy levels, create overwhelm, and demand rigid structure.
+Learn how to create lists that stay usable day after day.

-Most to-do list advice assumes a neurotypical brain that thrives on long-term planning and delayed gratification.
-ADHD brains work differently.
-They need immediate feedback, novelty, clear structure without rigidity, and energy awareness.
+Most to-do list advice assumes long uninterrupted focus and perfect consistency.
+In practice, people need immediate feedback, clear structure without rigidity, and energy awareness.

 Traditional lists become endless scrolls of guilt.
 No prioritization.
 No energy matching.
 Just an overwhelming reminder of everything undone.
 That is why we need a different approach.